 The ThreatSim phishing tool supports more than 550 templates across more than 30 languages.
 Our variety of templates address three key testing factors: embedded links, requests for personal data, and attachment downloads (.pdf, .doc, .docx, .xlsx, and .html).
 Average failure rates for each template are visible within the phishing tool, which allows administrators to gauge difficulty prior to campaign creation.

 We strongly suggest that all employees who fall for a ThreatSim Phishing Simulation be automatically presented with an “intervention message” (which we like to call a Teachable Moment).
 By utilizing “just-in-time teaching” at the moment an employee interacts with a mock phishing email, you can explain what happened, outline the dangers associated with real attacks, and give practical advice about avoiding future traps.

 We offer several formats — including static and animated landing pages, short videos, and interactive challenges — for our Teachable Moments and allow you to tailor the message as you see fit.
-A selection of static landing pages is available in more than 25 languages, which allows your global employees to view key messages in their native languages.
-You can also opt to route clicks to your own internal messaging.How it Works
+A selection of static landing pages is available in more than 30 languages, which allows your global employees to view key messages in their native languages.
+You can also opt to route clicks to your own internal messaging.Learn More

-Includes our PhishAlarm® one-click email reporting tool is included with a ThreatSim license at no additional cost.
-This email client add-in allows employees to report suspicious messages to your security and incident response teams with a single mouse click, and supports our PhishAlarm Analyzer anti-phishing email analysis tool, which utilizes machine learning to prioritize emails reported via PhishAlarm and enables faster remediation of the most dangerous threats on your network.Learn More
+Our PhishAlarm® one-click email reporting tool is included with a ThreatSim license at no additional cost.
+This email client add-in allows employees to report suspicious messages to your security and incident response teams with a single mouse click.
+We recommend adding our PhishAlarm Analyzer anti-phishing email analysis tool, which utilizes machine learning to prioritize emails reported via PhishAlarm and enables faster remediation of the most dangerous threats on your network.Learn More

-This option spreads out the distribution of emails to minimize the impact to your email servers and IT helpdesk.
-This function also reduces the chances that employees will figure out — and discuss — the mock attacks, which helps to preserve the integrity of your assessment data.
+This option spreads out the distribution of phishing simulations to minimize the impact to your email servers and IT helpdesk.
+This function also reduces the chances that employees will figure out — and discuss — the phishing test, which helps to preserve the integrity of your assessment data.

-ThreatSim gives you the option to use multiple simulated attack templates in a single assessment campaign.
-This further reduces the likelihood that end users will identify the mock attack; when combined with our Random Scheduling feature, this approach provides the purest test of end-user susceptibility to a phishing attack.
+ThreatSim gives you the option to use multiple simulated attack templates in a single assessment campaign, which helps to minimize the likelihood that end users will identify the phishing test.
+When combined with our Random Scheduling feature, this approach provides the purest test of end-user susceptibility to a phishing attack.

 ThreatSim gives you the option to check for browser vulnerabilities, with the capability to flag out-of-date (and potentially vulnerable) third-party plug-ins on end-user PCs.